captam3rica/sap-privileges-installer/README.md

 1. Download the [sample-packages-project](https://github.com/captam3rica/sap-privileges-installer/releases/latest) zip file.
 1. Open the `privilegeschecker.zsh` script in a text editor. (`payload > Library > Scripts > mdmhelpers`)
-1. Modify the `MINUTES_TO_WAIT` variable to the desired amount of time. (set to 1200 seconds aka 20 minutes by default)
+1. Modify the `MINUTES_TO_WAIT` variable to the desired amount of time.

     ```sh
     ###################################################################################################